a-la/alamode/README.md

 [![npm version](https://badge.fury.io/js/alamode.svg)](https://npmjs.org/package/alamode)

-_ÀLaMode_ is a RegExp-based transpiler of source code in _Node.JS_.
-It is a neat, fast, low-weight alternative to AST-based transpilers, such as `@babel`.
-At the moment, it supports transpilation of `import` and `export` statements including source map support for debugging, and that greatly improves _JSDoc_ compared to _Babel_ which is an enemy of _JSDoc_ (see below).
-If you only want `import` and `export` statements, don't disrespect yourself by continuing to use _Babel_, switch to **ÀLaMode** today.
-It also can transpile JSX (with a few limitations).
+_ÀLaMode_ is a RegExp-based transpiler of source code in _Node.JS_ that supports transpilation of `import` and `export` statements including source map for debugging, while keeping the original code pretty much the same (no _interrop_ require).
+It also can transpile JSX (without source maps ATM and some minor limitations).

+The package can be used via the [CLI](#CLI) to build packages, or via the [require hook](#require-hook) to transform modules on-the-fly.

 ```
 yarn add -D alamode